Postcode area: PE36.

 The Quick Verdict

-Hunstanton (locally “Hunston”) is unique in Norfolk – the only resort on the county’s west coast, facing The Wash rather than the North Sea.
-This means west-facing beaches and genuinely spectacular sunsets, which give the town a character distinct from Cromer or Sheringham.
+Hunstanton (locally “Hunston”) is unique in Norfolk, the only resort on the county’s west coast, facing The Wash rather than the North Sea.
+This means west-facing beaches and spectacular sunsets, which give the town a character distinct from Cromer or Sheringham.
 It’s a Victorian seaside town that’s been through harder times but is gradually reinventing itself.
 The famous striped cliffs (red chalk, white chalk, and brown carstone) are a geological wonder.
 Property is very affordable, the beach is vast, and Old Hunstanton to the north offers a more upmarket feel with a golf club and clifftop walks.
-The downsides are real: it’s a long way from Norwich (50 minutes), the town centre still has gaps to fill, and winter is quiet.
-But for retirees, beach lovers, and families who want affordable coastal living without the North Norfolk price premium, Hunstanton offers something genuinely different.
+The downsides are real: it’s a long way from Norwich (around 75 minutes), the town centre still has gaps to fill, and winter is quiet.
+But for retirees, beach lovers, and families who want affordable coastal living without the North Norfolk price premium, Hunstanton offers something different.

 Hunstanton is one of the most affordable coastal towns in Norfolk.
-The average house price in early 2026 is around £230,000 – significantly below Cromer (£310k), Sheringham (£320k), or Wells (£395k).
-Two-bed flats and maisonettes near the seafront can be found from £120,000-£160,000.
-Three-bed semis in the residential areas go for £190,000-£250,000.
-Detached homes range from £280,000-£400,000 depending on location and sea views.
+The average house price in early 2026 is around £230,000, significantly below Cromer (£310k), Sheringham (£320k), or Wells (£395k).
+Two-bed flats and maisonettes near the seafront can be found from £120,000 to £160,000.
+Three-bed semis in the residential areas go for £190,000 to £250,000.
+Detached homes range from £280,000 to £400,000 depending on location and sea views.

 For investors, Hunstanton has potential as a holiday let location, though yields are lower than the North Norfolk coast hotspots.
 The second-home issue is less pronounced here than in Wells or Burnham Market, which keeps the year-round community more intact.

-02 Schools & Education
+Schools & Education

 Hunstanton Primary School on Lincoln Square is rated Good by Ofsted and serves the town well.
-Smithdon High School is the main secondary, with a Good rating and a distinctive 1950s Brutalist building designed by the Smithson architects (it’s Grade II* listed – architecturally fascinating, whatever you think of the style).
+Smithdon High School is the main secondary, with a Good rating and a distinctive 1950s Brutalist building designed by the Smithson architects (it’s Grade II* listed, architecturally fascinating, whatever you think of the style).
 The school serves a wide catchment and provides education to 16, with sixth form students typically heading to King Edward VII Academy in King’s Lynn or further afield.

 Glebe House School, a small independent school in Old Hunstanton, offers an alternative for primary-age children.
 King’s Lynn’s broader school provision is about 25 minutes away.